Once approved, it cannot be unilaterally changed.

 Official Contract Language

-¶65 - Clinical and educational work hours must be limited to eighty (80) hours per week, averaged over a four (4)-week period, inclusive of all in-house call activities and designated off-premises activities.
+¶61 - Clinical and educational work hours must be limited to eighty (80) hours per week, averaged over a four (4)-week period, inclusive of all in-house call activities and designated off-premises activities.
 Residents must be provided with one (1) day in seven (7) free from all educational and clinical responsibilities, averaged over a four (4)-week period, inclusive of call.
 For purposes of this Article, one "day" or "release time" is defined as one (1) continuous twenty-four (24)-hour period, free from all clinical, educational, and administrative duties.
 Although the one (1) day free in seven (7) is averaged over a four-week period, the normal expectation and intent is that a House Officer would not work more than two (2)-weeks without a day off.
+House Officers will not be retaliated against for reporting work hours accurately or for reporting violations.

-¶70 - The Employer recognizes that advance notice of work schedules is an important factor in a House Officer's ability to manage their professional and personal responsibilities.
-Effective November 1, 2020, Programs shall post House Officer rotation call/work schedules a minimum of fifteen (15) calendar days prior to the start of the rotation/block.
-Effective July 1, 2021, Programs shall post House Officer rotation call/work schedules a minimum of thirty (30) calendar days prior the start of the rotation/block.
+¶66 - The Employer recognizes that advance notice of work schedules is an important factor in a House Officer's ability to manage their professional and personal responsibilities.
+Programs shall post House Officer rotation call/work schedules a minimum of thirty (30) calendar days prior the start of the rotation/block.
+The Employer will make every effort to ensure that the posted schedule, or another resource provided to the House Officer (for example, their continuity clinic schedule), includes the dates of the assigned rotation or schedule, the location (name of building/suite), and anticipated start/end times.
 Once posted, work schedules shall not be arbitrarily changed.
 It is understood, however, that changes to posted schedules may be necessary due to unforeseen circumstances.
 Operational and patient care needs may require adjustments or additions to posted rotation call/work schedules from time to time, either prior to or during the rotation/block.
 Programs will attempt to minimize such changes.
 The Program Director retains sole final discretion to set and revise schedules, and to resolve scheduling disputes.
 Notwithstanding the foregoing, the Employer is not required to post rotation call/work schedules for the month of July in advance for incoming House Officers.